corkami/pocs/collisions/README.md

 ### Portable Executable

 The Portable Executable has a peculiar structure:
 - the old DOS header is almost useless, and points to the next structure, the PE header.
   The DOS headers has no other role.
 DOS headers can be exchanged between executables.
-- the DOS header has to be at offset 0, and has a fixed length of a full block, and the pointer is at the end of the structure, beyond UniColl's reach: so only Chosen Prefix collision is useful to collide PE files thisd way.
+- the DOS header has to be at offset 0, and has a fixed length of a full block, and the pointer is at the end of the structure, beyond UniColl's reach: so only Chosen Prefix collision is useful to collide PE files this way.
 - The PE header and what follows defines the whole file.

 So the strategy is: